-Furnaces are refractory lined vessels that contain the “charge,” which is the material to be melted, and provides energy for melting.
+Furnaces are refractory lined vessels that contain the “charge,” which is the material to be melted and provides energy for melting.
 There are two furnace types used in a modern steel foundry: electric arc and induction.

 Electric arc furnace

 The electric arc furnace melts batches of metal referred to as “heats” by means of an electric arc between graphite electrodes.
-The charge passes directly between the electrodes, exposing it to thermal energy from the ongoing electrical discharge.
+The charge passes directly between the electrodes, exposing them to thermal energy from the ongoing electrical discharge.